-Seriously.
-I’m not a huge DIY girl.
-I like the idea of making stuff and being all crafty and Pinteresty, but the truth is, I’m really not that mom.
-I’m the mom who gives the illusion that I’ve got it together ONLY because Amazon Prime exists and I live exactly a minute and a half away from a Super Walmart that has a kick ass bakery and deli section.
+I'm not a huge DIY gal.
+I like the idea of making stuff and being all crafty and Pinteresty, but the truth is, I'm really not that mom.
+I'm the mom who gives the illusion that I've got it together ONLY because Amazon Prime exists.

 But laundry, man.
 Do you know how much dirty laundry two little boys can generate?
 Maybe you do.
 I remember going from a family of two to a family of five within the span of about a year.
 My husband and I were empty nesters for awhile.
 Then we adopted our son Zack.
 Then Laura came home to live with us for a bit.
 Then we adopted Kyle.
 There was a lot of laundry.

 You might also like: What's on my pantry stock list

 Why learn how to make your own laundry detergent?

 It was overwhelming and besides the fact that I'd started to become comfortable talking to my washer and dryer (not joking) I started to realize how much laundry detergent we were going through.
 My inner cheapskate started thinking about how much that was costing us.

 I heard about people making their own laundry soap and honestly?
 That sounded a little too Little House on the Prairie for me.
 I was a busy, professional woman and making cleaning products was for tree-hugging women who smelled like Patchouli oil and Ma Ingalls wannabees.

 Then I tried it.
 It takes almost no time.
 It costs a fraction of the amount that we were spending on Tide.
 I've been making my own DIY laundry detergent for several years and I'm sharing my recipe with you.